oncleben31/home-assistant-config/README.md

 ## For English speaking users

 Don't be scared by the non standard structure of the Home Assistant configuration folder.
 I'm inspired by [the strucutre propsed by Franck Nijhof](https://github.com/frenck/home-assistant-config).

-This system is very modular and very differently structured compared to other configurations you'll find online.
+This system is very modular and very differently structured compared to other,configurations you'll find online.

 Basically, each file in the repository does 1 (one, uno, eins) thing only!
 Search file with the name of the component, click through it, you'll get it pretty fast.
 The `configuration.yaml` is only used to bootstrap the system and contains some minimal, but vital, settings.

 You can watch [a video by Franck](https://www.youtube.com/watch?v=lndeybw21PY) explaining why is doing that way.

 I try to add comments and link with external documentations for each YAML file when needed.

 ### Devices used